dogs are different

-things not to use with a doggie splash pad.
+things you should avoid with a doggie splash pad

-Since we began innovating our specialized splash pads for dogs over a decade ago, our top priority has been to make them as safe as possible.
-As we have learned, what works safely for children does not mean it is safe for animals.
-Not only is their physical and biological make up different, they also interact with water differently.
-If you are considering a splash pad for dogs, please see our top list of what you should absolutely avoid.
+Since we began specializing in splash pads for dogs, we have always prioritized safety - and learned a lot along the way.
+What works safely for children doesn't mean it is safe for dogs.
+If you are considering a canine splash pad, please see our list below of what you should absolutely avoid.

-Soft style surfacing of any type is a bad idea for aquatic applications - especially this one.
-Aside from the fact that it will become very STINKY, it is porous and will trap water that won't evaporate.
+Soft style surfacing of any type is a really bad idea and here is why; Aside from it becoming very STINKY, it is porous and will trap water that won't evaporate.
 Bacteria breeds within these tiny pockets and can infect your four-legged splashers as well as the people who are exposed to it.
-Dirty accidents wash into the surface, not off of it.
-The use of this type of surface is highly controversial in the water park industry for children.
-Don't even think about it for dogs.
+Dirty accidents will wash into the surface, not off of it.
+If you already have soft surfacing on your splash pad, don't worry, dog claws will remove most of it soon.

 #3 - Fiberglass Features

 Fiberglass is made almost entirely of (you guessed it) glass fibers.
 Dogs gnaw on things, and this thing is full of glass shards.
 When ingested, they can become lodged in a dog's digestive tract and cause illness that can be life-threatening.
 Your splash pad will make dogs playful and excited, which triggers the urge to chew.
 So best to use better-suited materials that cannot be ingested.

 Since our # 3 no-no is fiberglass, this has to be #4 since fiberglass products are coated with paint.
 Solvent-based paints, including urethane enamels, will crack and peel, leaving pieces and residue to be lapped up or inhaled by your sniffing little snoopy ones.
 Water-based paints would be a possible solution but would never last in a splash pad environment.
 Be sure finishes are always dry powder coatings.